Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 @subsection occt_fcug_2_3 Memory  Management in Open CASCADE Technology In the course of a work session, geometric modeling  applications create and delete a considerable number of C++ objects allocated  in the dynamic memory (heap).
-In this context, performance of standard  functions for allocating and de-allocating memory may be not sufficient.
+In this context, performance of standard  functions for allocating and deallocating memory may be not sufficient.
 For  this reason, Open CASCADE Technology employs a specialized memory manager  implemented in the Standard package.

 @subsubsection occt_fcug_2_3_1.
 Usage
 To use the Open CASCADE Technology memory manager to  allocate memory in a C code, just use method *Standard::Allocate()* instead of  *malloc()* and method *Standard::Free()* instead of *free()*.
 In addition, method *Standard::Reallocate()* is provided to replace C function *realloc()*.